Version of the Windows NT operating system | |

 On February 22, 2021, Microsoft announced Windows Server 2022 would release on March 2.[4]

 On March 3, 2021, Microsoft announced Windows Server 2022 would release as a preview build on Windows Update.
-Windows Server 2022 was launched for general customer availability on August 18, 2021.[1][3]
+Windows Server 2022 was launched for customer availability on August 18, 2021.[1][3]

-In September 2021, Microsoft announced the release of SQL Server 2022 is set for March 2022.[5]
+In September 2021, Microsoft announced the release of SQL Server 2022, which would later be released in March 2022.[6]

 Windows Server 2022 has the following features:[7][5]